SatoshiumAI/satoshium-us/chronicle/schemas/evidence-record-schema.md

 ---

-# Production Status
+# Supporting Schema Status

-This specification defines the Phase VII reconciled architecture for Chronicle Evidence Records.
+This specification defines Chronicle's human-readable supporting architecture for an Evidence Record when a separate Chronicle-owned Evidence Record is operationally justified.

 The canonical human-readable file is: